Shivgange trek

 PIN for later reference – Hike Shivagange betta

-Where is Shivagange Temple?
+Where is Shivagange Betta or Shivaganga Hills?

 Olakal Theertha

-Nandi statue
+Nandi Statue

 Festival

-How to reach Shivagange Betta?
+How to Reach Shivagange Betta?

 Timings and Important Information

-Trekking logistics of Shivagange Betta peak
+Trekking logistics of Shivagange Betta / Shivaganga Hills Peak

 • Distance: 2.3 kilometres one way till the peak.